-- For creating a virtual project, virtual devices are not required initially, but it is possible to create virtual devices during the process of creating a virtual project.
-Virtual devices do not have any physical connections, but simulate the configuration scenarios of real devices, providing convenience for users to use and understand the software. - Step 1 Select Projects on the left side of the interface to show the project list.
+For creating a simulation project, simulation devices are not required initially, but it is possible to create simulation devices during the process of creating a simulation project.

+These devices do not have any physical connections, but simulate the configuration scenarios of real devices, providing convenience for users to use and understand the software.

+Step 1 Select Projects on the left side of the interface to show the project list.